PandABlocks/PandABlocks-FPGA/docs/fields.rst

     The following attribute is supported:

     ``RAW``
-        This returns the corresponding lookup table assignment, or can be used to write the raw value.
+        This returns the corresponding lookup table assignment as a 32-bit number.

     For example::